posabsolute/inker/readme.md

 ## Licence

-*All tools used in the project are bound by their own licence.*
+*All tools used in this project are bound by their own licence.*

 The MIT License (MIT)